zktr/PrintKey/readme.md

 Version History
 ---

-1.0.0 Only Windows version, no anotation tools yet.
+1.0.0 Only Windows version, no annotation tools yet.